DinoChiesa/se-partner-bootcamp/loadgen/README.md

 4. For the values "another_client_id_here" and "another_client_secret_here" , you have two options: Leave them as is, or, create a new developer app, and place the new values there.

-5. In either case, with this configuration, you are instructing runload to select the first pair of values at a rate of 20/(20+10) = 66% of the time, and the second pair of values at 10/(20+10) = 33% of the time.
+5. In either case, with this configuration, you are instructing runload to select the first pair of values at a rate of 30/(30+10) = 75% of the time, and the second pair of values at 10/(30+10) = 25% of the time.
 This uses a "Weighted random selection" function that is part of runload.
 (Examine the sequences section closely to see how this works).
-Obviously if you have left the second client_id as "another_client_id_here", the oauth proxy will not grant a token for such a request.
-That's ok though - the point is not to have all 200 status codes.
+If you have left the second client_id as "another_client_id_here", obviously the oauth proxy will not grant a token for such a request.
+The response will be a 401.
+That's ok though - the goal here is not to generate traffic that has only 200 status codes.
 The point of driving traffic is to show a mix of transactions, some of which are failures or errors.

-6. You may wonder, Why have a context at all?
+6. You may wonder, Why does runload have a context at all?
 Why use variable replacement in these outbound requests?
-Here's why: You can tell runload to modify that context with data from responses, which can then be used in subsequent calls.
+Here's why: In the configuration, you can tell runload to modify that context with data from responses, which can then be used in subsequent calls.
 For example, you can extract the returned access_token, and insert it into the context, and then use that token in subsequent calls.
 This is what the "extracts" configuration is doing in the model.json file.

 7. Open the Trace tab for the oauth proxy, and you should see some variation among the client_id and client_secret used for requesting tokens.
+If you have the "fake" client_id, then you should see some 401s.

 ### Phase 6.
 Using extracted values in sunsequent requests

 1. Back in the API Proxy Editor for runload-1, select the "model-4.json" file.

-2. grab the "cities" property for "initialContext".
+2. Copy the "cities" property for "initialContext".
 Paste it into the appropriate place in model.json

-3. also grab the updated "sequences" section in model-4.json, and paste it into model.json, replacing the previous data.
+3. Also copy the updated "sequences" section in model-4.json, and paste it into model.json, replacing the previous data.

-4. Examine the "sequences" value - you will see an additional sequence, which uses the extracted access_token.
+4. When deployed, this configuration for the runload tool will now send requests to the weather-quota proxy.
+Examine the "sequences" value - you will see an additional sequence, which uses the extracted access_token.
 This request also uses context "import" logic - it invokes a function to randomly select a city value to use in the outbound request.
 Finally the outbound request is made to weather-quota.
 Notice the "iterations" value on that weather-quota sequence - it is a Javascript expression that resolves to a numeric.
 In this case a random value from 3 to 7.
 This simply introduces one more factor of variation in the request rate of runload.

 5. Now open on the Trace tab for the "weather-quota" proxy.
 You should see a varying number of requests arrive, using tokens.